 The Nationals Member for Eastern Victoria Region Melina Bath has slammed the Andrews Labor Government for it’s appalling devaluation of native timber industry workers.

-“This expenditure is hugely insulting when Labor only committed a paltry $120 million over 10 years to support thousands of timber workers who are destined to lose their jobs after Daniel Andrews announced he is intending to close their industry.
+“This expenditure is hugely insulting when Labor only committed a paltry $120 million over 10 years to support thousands of timber workers who are destined to lose their jobs after Daniel Andrews announced he is planning to close their industry.

-“Daniel Andrews sees fit to splash around $910 million to improve travel time by a few minutes for Melbourne commuters, yet he only throws out chicken feed at the livelihood of regional workers he betrayed.
+“Daniel Andrews sees fit to splash around $910 million to improve travel time by a few minutes for Melbourne commuters, yet he only throws about chicken feed at the livelihood of regional workers he betrayed.

 “Labor clearly has its priorities all wrong.

 “Under Daniel Andrews, the livelihood of timber industry workers is worth substantially less than one level crossing removal in Melbourne.

 “It is disgraceful and an insult to the thousands of hardworking timber workers across the state.”